| 开发者 | heera |

 Yes — the dashboard's "Traffic from AI" card counts real people who landed on your site from an AI assistant (ChatGPT, Perplexity, Gemini, …), detected from the visit's referrer and the utm_source tag some AI tools add to their links.
 It's the mirror of the activity log: that shows bots reading your content; this shows AI bringing you readers, with a by-source and top-landing-pages breakdown.
 Like the rest of the log it's first-party and aggregate-only — no IP, no per-visitor records, nothing sent anywhere.
 Some AI visits can't be detected (stripped referrers, Google's AI Overviews, cached pages), so read the figure as a floor: at least this many.

-No. The text endpoints are cached and CDN-friendly; there is no front-end JavaScript or CSS.
+No. The text endpoints are cached and CDN-friendly; there is no front-end JavaScript or CSS for your visitors (the optional, off-by-default WebMCP bridge adds a tiny script only when you enable it, and it stays inert in browsers without the API).
 The admin app loads only on the plugin's own screen.

 No. Agentimus only describes what your site already makes public; it grants no new access.
 Removing or suppressing an item changes what is advertised, not what is reachable — the underlying endpoints behave exactly as before, behind their own authentication.